 directly to loans.
 However, West Virginia University can only process forbearance,

-If the student wants to make a payment to a Federal Subsidized or Unsubsidized
+If a student wants to make a payment to a Federal Subsidized or Unsubsidized

 loan, then the online request must be submitted to the student’s loan servicer.